iTwin/itwinjs-core/core/quantity/README.md

 ## Documentation

-See the [iTwin.js](https://www.itwinjs.org) documentation for more information.
+See the [iTwin.js](https://www.itwinjs.org/learning/frontend/quantityformatting/) documentation on quantity formatting for more information.